paulinasztern/Portfolio/README.md

 manual tester.
 I'm a hardworking and conscientious person, focused on continuous learning and development.
 I'm gaining experience on uTest.
 # Tools
-- Jira
+Jira
-*know how to create bug reports
+- know how to create bug reports
-*able to create projects and track their progress
+- able to create projects and track their progress TestLink
-- TestLink
-- Postman
+Postman with Newman/Jenkins

-GET, POST, PUT, DELETE
+- GET, POST, PUT, DELETE
-global/ environment/ collectioon variables simple tests
+- global/ environment/ collectioon variables
+- simple tests
-Runner, Monitors
+- Runner, Monitors
-Newman
-Jenkins

-- GIT and Visual Studio Code
+GIT and Visual Studio Code
-- PickPick and ShareX
+PickPick and ShareX
-- Perfect Pixel, ColorZilla, What
+Perfect Pixel, ColorZilla, What
 Font, GoFullPage
-- SQL - basic knowledge
+SQL - basic knowledge
-- Python - basic knowledge
+Python - basic knowledge

-simple functions and algorithms know when to use for, if, while, break
+- simple functions and algorithms
+- know when to use for, if, while, break
-- OWASP ZAP
+OWASP ZAP
 # Experience
 Manual Tester
 uTest - crowdtesting - Since April 2022